laravel/nova-docs/4.0/resources/relationships.md

 #### Relatable Query Filtering

-Often you would need to be able to add relatable query, insteads of using [Relatable Filtering](./authorization.html#relatable-filter) you can also filtering by invoking the `relatableQueryUsing()` method:
+If you would like to customize the relatable query, you may do so by invoking the `relatableQueryUsing` method:

 ```php
 BelongsTo::make('User')